 - Your browser is not connected directly to the Internet.
 Instead, it is connected to a server managed by your Internet Service Provider (ISP).
 The ISP’s server is your point of connection to the Internet.

-- When you hit “Enter” after typing in the domain name, your browser converts your request into packets of information that contain your request as well as additional information needed to understand your request, and make sure the website you’ve requested makes it back to you.
+- When you hit “Enter” after typing in the domain name, your browser converts your request into packets of information that contains your request as well as additional information needed to understand your request and make sure the website you’ve requested makes it back to you.

 - Once your ISP receives the packet with your request it will check with another type of server, called a Domain Name System (DNS) server, to find the actual location, or IP address, of the web server where that website resides.

 - With the IP Address of the web server identified, your ISP sends your request directly to the web server that contains the website you’ve requested.